Razat94/learnSEO/README.md

 ### <p align="center" id = "shareWorthy"> Share-Worthy Content | [Back to ToC](#toc) </p>
 <h4>**Share-worthy content that earns links, citations, and amplification**</h4>

-This chapter seems to relate more to off-site SEO.
+This chapter seems to relate more to [off-page SEO](https://moz.com/learn/seo/off-site-seo).
 Although that is important, that is not the point of this guide.
-I really liked reading [this material from Google](https://webmasters.googleblog.com/2008/10/good-times-with-inbound-links.html) about this subject, You can learn more about off-page SEO [here](https://moz.com/learn/seo/off-site-seo)
+Having said that, I liked reading [this material from Google](https://webmasters.googleblog.com/2008/10/good-times-with-inbound-links.html)